anusha-saha-3007/anusha-saha-3007/README.md

 - Explorify | Figma
   - Designed a Travel and Itenary Planner application
   - Designed intuitive user interfaces in Figma, focusing on usability, aesthetics, and accessibility to enhance user experience.
-  - Created wireframes, prototypes, and high-fidelity mockups, ensuring seamless collaboration with developers and stakeholders for project implementation.
+  - Created wireframes, prototypes, ensuring seamless collaboration with developers for project implementation.
-  - Developed a consistent design system, including reusable components and style guides, to maintain visual harmony across the application.
+  - Developed a consistent design system, style guides, to maintain visual harmony across the application
-  - Optimized workflows and design layouts for responsive web and mobile interfaces, ensuring compatibility across multiple devices and screen sizes.
+  - Optimized workflows and design layouts to ensure compatibility across multiple devices and screen sizes.